ETH-PBL/Stargate/drone_code/README.md

-# Semester thesis real life drone repository of Alberto Schiaffino, adapted from Konstantin Kalenberg
+# Building, flashing and starting the drone code

+## Prerequisites
+- Set up the crazyflie-firmware as described [here](https://github.com/bitcraze/crazyflie-firmware/blob/master/docs/building-and-flashing/build.md)
+  The newest crazyflie-firmware commit we tested functionality with is: f61da11d54b6d54c7fa746688e8e9be4edd73a29
+- Install the cfclient as described [here](https://github.com/bitcraze/crazyflie-clients-python/blob/master/docs/installation/install.md)

-## Patches to be applied to the crazyflie firmware
+## Patches to be applied to the Crazyflie firmware
 - Avoid height jumps when flying over obstacles: Replace `crazyflie-firmware/src/modules/src/kalman_core/mm_tof.c` with the file content of `patches/mm_tof.c`
 - Enable UART1 DMA: Enable `#define ENABLE_UART1_DMA` flag in `crazyflie-firmware/src/drivers/src/uart1.c`

----
-## Fully onboard control: Autonomous crazyflie
-- This part of the code provides the code for the CrazyFlie STM32 and the CrazyFlie AI-Deck to run the models fully on-board the drone itself.
-It provides the full  firmware for flying the drone.

-### Build and flash procedure
+## Build and flash procedure
 #### STM32
 - Move to `crazyflie_code/crazyflie_app`
 - Run `make all` to build the custom app for the STM32
-- Put the crazyflie into bootloader mode and run `make cload` to flash code onto crazyflie.
-Now this app will run every time once the drone is restarted
+- Put the Crazyflie into bootloader mode (press the button long) and run `make cload` to flash code onto the Crazyflie.
+Now, this app will run every time the drone is restarted

-#### Ai deck
+#### AI deck
 - Move to `crazyflie_code/aideck_app`
-- Connect the Ai deck via JTAG and OLIMEX to your computer
+- Connect the AI deck via JTAG and OLIMEX to your computer
 - Restart the drone after you flashed the STM32, else the next step will not work
 - Source `~/gap_sdk/configs/ai_deck.sh` and run `make all flash`.
-You need to repeat this step every time you want to build the AI-Deck code as there is a bug in the GAP SDK.
-This will flash the Ai deck code onto the AI-Deck and run on every restart of the drone.
+You need to repeat this step every time you want to build the AI Deck code.
+This will flash the AI deck code onto the AI deck and run on every restart of the drone.

-### Flying
+## Flying
 - Restart the drone and set it down
-- Run `cfclient` to start the crazyflie client.
+- Run `cfclient` to start the Crazyflie client.
 Move to the `Parameters` tab and set the parameter `PARAM/start_flying` to 1.
-This will make the crazyflie take-off and autonomously navigate using the pipeline developped in my master thesis.
+This will make the Crazyflie take-off and autonomously navigate using Stargate.
 To land, set the parameter `PARAM/landing` to 1.

 #### Change height